peteroupc/classic-wallpaper/uielements.md

 [^19]: For example, see the discussion on buttons in the _RIPscrip_ specification developed by TeleGrafix in 1992 and 1993.
 This specification was designed for building graphical user interfaces for online bulletin board systems under the EGA display mode.

 [^20]: For example, an image can be drawn with four variations in width and height: 32 &times; 32, 40 &times; 40, 32 &times; 24, and 32 &times; 16 pixels.
-Multiple sizes and vector versions of a graphic are useful for several reasons, including:<br>(1) to accommodate different display modes and pixel densities;<br>(2) to render parts of the graphic more crisply, especially if their [**smallest feature would measure less than two pixels**](http://rastertragedy.com/RTRCh1.htm).<br>They are useful for toolbar icons, for example, especially nowadays where the icon style is a single-color filled outline akin to a typographic symbol.
+Multiple sizes and vector versions of a graphic are useful for several reasons, including:<br>(1) to accommodate different display modes and pixel densities;<br>(2) to render parts of the graphic more crisply, especially if their [**smallest feature would measure less than twice the spacing between pixels**](http://rastertragedy.com/RTRCh1.htm).<br>They are useful for toolbar icons, for example, especially nowadays where the icon style is a single-color filled outline akin to a typographic symbol.
 Indeed, even 16-&times;-15-pixel images often used as toolbar icons are, in many cases, ultimately vector graphics consisting of polygons and 1-unit-thick line segments.

 [^21]: The resulting color may vary slightly from the one calculated by the Motif toolkit, because of rounding errors committed by that toolkit.